IsaacHair/map25.2/BiggieCheese/readme.txt

 	*** don't give user any control to make absolute statement for ROM addresses;
 	  compiler handles all of this
+	- Functions are just macros for the function call procedure.
+	- variables and such can be done globally

 Compiler (actual process):
 	- the compiler outputs a bastardized c file.